insure logo

 Cheapest car insurance in Minnesota

-Nationwide has the lowest average rate in Minnesota at $1,363 a year or $114 A month.
+Nationwide has the cheapest average rate in the state at $1,363 a year.

 CompanyAverage annual premiumAverage monthly premium